oitcode/samarium/README.md

 ## Features

-- Admin dashboard
-- CMS
-- CRM
+- Similar to wordpress
-- Invoicing
+- Built with laravel

 ## Installation